chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 ##### Miscellaneous

+- Since PureScript is still a newer language, some people that use it in production rely upon only one expert to fix problems that most others do not know how to fix.
+[The_State_of_Things]
+- Post-`0.12.0` release, a language release does not imply ecosystem compatibility immediately after its release.
+[PureScript_First_Impressions]
 - Post-`0.12.0` release, user expected that language's community won't be able to reach ecosystem coherence for a while.
 [PureScript_First_Impressions]
 - Person thinks that one should only learn PS for web/JS replacement.
 [Learn_PureScript_or_Haskell_First]
 - Author started book with presupposition that static FP languages are worth their learning curve but has now concluded that perhaps this is not true.
 [Wallowing_in_Despair]